 A huge leap forward for the application, deploying Power Apps directly as mobile apps holds a number of potential benefits.

 Power Apps had always been a way of creating advanced mobile apps with relative ease.

-However, the compromise was often that apps weren’t always straightforward to deploy on devices.
+However, the compromise was often that Power Apps weren’t always straightforward to deploy on devices.
 Power Apps would often require a link to access and often require Microsoft authentication, slowing down the process of using the app.

 As of December 2021, Power Apps will become a Mobile Application Development (MAD) platform.
 This new development will mean that Power Apps will be able to output APK and IPA file types.
 These will then be stored as an icon a mobile device menu in the same way as any other type of iOS or Android app.

 It will be possible to store multiple Power Apps under a single Power App icon, meaning organisations could have their own personalised app for all of their workflows and requirements.

 What’s more, Power Apps will also support an improved level of branding and UX, making it more competitive as an app design platform.

 The new development is a big step forward for Power Apps.
 It will mean organisations will now be able to push out relevant workplace apps to all users with ease using mobile device management technology (such as Intune), irrespective of their device.

 The future of Power Apps in marketplaces is an area of interest for both developers and users alike.
 Previously, Power Apps solutions were mostly limited to Microsoft's AppSource marketplace.
 However, with the platform's growing popularity and the ease of creating Power Apps compared to traditional mobile apps, there is a possibility for them to be available in other marketplaces such as the Google Play store or Apple's Appstore.